igorkamyshev/withease/apps/website/docs/magazine/migration_from_redux.md

 ## Special cases

-### Middleware with side-effects
+### Middleware with side effects

-Sometimes Redux actions are not changing state, but trigger side-effects via middlewares.
+Sometimes Redux actions are not changing state, but trigger side effects via middlewares.

 Suppose Redux Store has middleware that reacts to action like `{ type: SEND_ANALYTICS_EVENT, payload }` and sends the event to our analytics.